EXPLAINER: So much buzz, but what is critical race theory?

 Some say the ways Republicans describe it are unrecognizable to them.
 Cheryl Harris, a UCLA law professor who teaches a course on the topic, said it’s a myth that critical race theory teaches hatred of white people and is designed to perpetuate divisions in American society.
-Instead, she said she believes the proposals limiting how racism can be discussed in the classroom have a clear political goal: “to ensure that Republicans can win in 2022.”
+Instead, she said she believes the proposals have a clear political goal — “to ensure that Republicans can win in 2022.”

 Anderson is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Anderson on Twitter at https://twitter.com/BryanRAnderson.
 AP writer Michael Melia in Hartford, Connecticut, contributed to this report.